Toma400/Baedoor_Encyclopaedia/Langue/List/Ghloddish_II/Vocabulary.md

 - Extending apostrophe `'` sometimes changed to soft letter, usually `u` (as in `a'r → aur`)
 - Some ambigious repeated lettering were turned into new letters (as in `e'e → y'`)

+Additionally, a lot of ehric influences became more apparent.

 ---
 ## Ghloddish → English
 [Pronunciation Helper](/Langue/Pronunciation.md)